-exceptions happens to apply, it must be struck down without resort to or need for any "level of scrutiny." "[U]nder [Heller], 'complete prohibition[s]' of Second Amendment rights are always invalid. [] It's appropriate to strike down such 'total ban[s]' without bothering to apply tiers of scrutiny because no such analysis could ever sanction obliterations of an enumerated constitutional right.
+3 The State, however, completely glosses over what is perhaps the most salient point in 4 Heller: a means-end analysis is not to be used - and must be bypassed completely - when a 5 textual and historical analysis shows that the law at issue effectuates a ban against any category 6 of protected arms.
+In other words, Heller commands that governments may only ban classes of 7 arms that have been banned in our "historical tradition," such as firearms that are both 8 "dangerous and unusual," and thus are not the sort of lawful weapons that citizens have 9 commonly possessed and used for self-defense.
+554 U.S. at 627-628.
+If the law amounts to an 10 impermissible ban on such a category of firearms, unless one of the narrow set of "longstanding" 11 exceptions happens to apply, it must be struck down without resort to or need for any "level of 12 scrutiny." "[U]nder [Heller], 'complete prohibitions]' of Second Amendment rights are always 13 invalid. [...]
+It's appropriate to strike down such 'total ban[s]' without bothering to apply tiers 14 of scrutiny because no such analysis could ever sanction obliterations of an enumerated 15 constitutional right.
 [Citation.]
-With this categorical approach to such bans, [Heller] ensured that judicial tests for implementing gun rights would not be misused to swallow those rights whole."
+With this categorical approach to such bans, [Heller] ensured 16 that judicial tests for implementing gun rights would not be misused to swallow those rights 17 whole."
 Wrenn v.
 District of Columbia, 864 F.3d 650, 665 (D.C.
 Cir.
-2017) (citing Heller, 554 U.S. at 629); Powell v.
+2017) (citing Heller, 554 18 U.S. at 629); Powell v.
 Tompkins, 783 F.3d 332, 347 (1st Cir.
-2015) ("Together, Heller and McDonald establish that states may not impose legislation that works a complete ban on the possession of operable handguns in the home by law-abiding, responsible citizens for use in immediate self-defense."); see also Eugene Volokh, Implementing the Right to Keep and Bear Arms for Self-Defense: An Analytical Framework and a Research Agenda, 56 UCLA L. Rev. 1443, 1463 (2009) ("Absent [from Heller] is any inquiry into whether the law is necessary to serve a compelling government interest in preventing death and crime, though handgun ban proponents did indeed argue that such bans are necessary to serve those interests and that no less restrictive alternative would do the job"); Joseph Blocher, Categoricalism and Balancing in First and Second Amendment Analysis, 84 N.Y.U.
-L. Rev. 375, 380 (2009) ("Rather than adopting on of the First Amendment's many Frankfurter-inspired balancing approaches, the majority [in Heller] endorsed a categorical test under which some types of 'Arms' and arms-usage are protected absolutely from bans and some types of 'Arms' and people are excluded entirely from constitutional coverage.").
+2015) ("Together, Heller and 19 McDonald establish that states may not impose legislation that works a complete ban on the 20 possession of operable handguns in the home by law-abiding, responsible citizens for use in 21 immediate self-defense."); see also Eugene Volokh, Implementing the Right to Keep and Bear 22 Arms for Self-Defense: An Analytical Framework and a Research Agenda, 56 UCLA L. Rev. 23 1443, 1463 (2009) ("Absent [from Heller] is any inquiry into whether the law is necessary to 24 serve a compelling government interest in preventing death and crime, though handgun ban 25 proponents did indeed argue that such bans are necessary to serve those interests and that no less 26 restrictive alternative would do the job"); Joseph Blocher, Categoricalism and Balancing in First 27 and Second Amendment Analysis, 84 N.Y.U.
+L. Rev. 375, 380 (2009) ("Rather than adopting one 28 of the First Amendment's many Frankfurter-inspired balancing approaches, the majority [in

+1 Heller] endorsed a categorical test under which some types of 'Arms' and arms-usage are 2 protected absolutely from bans and some types of 'Arms' and people are excluded entirely from 3 constitutional coverage.").

-In this regard, the Heller majority itself ultimately undertook this categorical approach, holding simply that the handgun ban at issue there "amounts to a prohibition of an entire class of 'arms' that is overwhelmingly chosen by American society for that lawful purpose.
-The prohibition extends, moreover, to the home, where the need for defense of self, family, and property is most acute.
-Under any of the standards of scrutiny that we have applied to enumerated constitutional rights, banning from the home 'the most preferred firearms in the nation to 'keep' and use for protection of one's home and family,' would fail constitutional muster."
+4 In this regard, the Heller majority itself ultimately undertook this categorical approach, 5 holding simply that the handgun ban at issue there "amounts to a prohibition of an entire class of 6 'arms' that is overwhelmingly chosen by American society for that lawful purpose.
+The 7 prohibition extends, moreover, to the home, where the need for defense of self, family, and 8 property is most acute.
+Under any of the standards of scrutiny that we have applied to 9 enumerated constitutional rights, banning from the home 'the most preferred firearms in the 10 nation to 'keep' and use for protection of one's home and family,' would fail constitutional 11 muster."
 Heller, 554 U.S. at 628-629 (citing Parker v.
-District of Columbia, 478 F.3d 370, 400 (D.C.
+District of Columbia, 478 F.3d 370, 400 12 (D.C.
 Cir.
 2007)).